ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 - Only the Owner of a Logistics Object MAY make the changes to logistics objects.
 - Any User of a Logistics Object CAN request a [Change](https://onerecord.iata.org/ns/api#Change) on a Logistics Object, which result in a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) with the status [REQUEST_PENDING](https://onerecord.iata.org/ns/api#REQUEST_PENDING).
 - The Owner of a Logistics Object decides about the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) and applies changes to a Logistics Object unless there is a business or technical reason to reject it.
 - Evaluation and Application of a [Change](https://onerecord.iata.org/ns/api#Change) MUST occur as a single (atomic) event.
 Operations are sorted and processed as two groups of (1) delete operations and (2) add operations until all operations are applied, or else the entire update fails.
-Meaning,
+If an error occurs, it is necessary to revert the logistics object back to its previous state before implementing the modification.
 - If a field update fails, the entire [Change](https://onerecord.iata.org/ns/api#Change) is unsuccessful.
 Partial updates MUST NOT be accepted.
 The ONE Record server MUST use the property [hasError](https://onerecord.iata.org/ns/cargo#hasError) of the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) to document the errors.
 - If the update is successful, the revision number in a Logistics Object's [AuditTrail](https://onerecord.iata.org/ns/api#AuditTrail) is incremented and the changes are recorded in the Audit Trail.
 Please refer to the sections on [Historical Logistics Objects](#retrieve-a-historical-logistics-object) and [Audit Trail of Logistics Objects](#get-audit-trail-of-a-logistics-object) for more details.
 - It is RECOMMENDED to get the latest version of Logistics Object before requesting a [Change](https://onerecord.iata.org/ns/api#Change) to ensure that the update is made to the latest version of the Logistics Object.